 At about the time WalletMatrix was conceived, online wallet comparison resources existed but didn't posses the level of detail we needed or lacked functionality we wanted such as fine-grained searching and filtering.
-This left us unable to answer our question and scratch our itch, and we thought other people might need something similar.
+This left us unable to find what we were looking for quickly and effectively and we imagined that many other people might need something similar.

 The net result is both up-to-date and accurate information.

 There's an emerging ethos within the cryptocurrency space of high degrees of verifiability - "Don't trust, verify".
 As such we encourage wallet vendors to digitally sign each of their updates.
-This means you can, with a little technical know-how, independently verify that the data and signature provided to us from vendors are valid; that they actually came from the vendor themselves and they have not been tampered with since they were generated and signed.
+This means users can - with a little technical know-how - independently verify that the data and signature provided to us from vendors are both valid; that they actually came from the vendor themselves and that neither has been tampered with since they were generated and signed.

 Comparison by default

 Our scratched itch has expanded a little to include a level of detail we’ve not found elsewhere and we're doing our best to present it in a user-friendly way alongside as much contextual help as possible.

 Don’t know your Segwit from your BIP39?
 It shouldn’t matter.

 For what it's worth; there’s a website that’s been around for a decade or more called CMS Matrix.
 It's been used mainly by web developers and website managers to pit the features of one website Content Management System against another.
 It allows its users to compare features at-a-glance.

 WalletMatrix wants to be the same thing for wallet software and hardware.